Paedogeddon: Background

 Brass Eye is a satirical current affairs programme created by Morris that ran as one six-episode series in 1997.
-It covered contemporary issues about Britain, such as drugs, science, sex, and crime.
+It covered contemporary issues in Britain, such as drugs, science, sex, and crime.
 The series had already established a controversial reputation, attracting media attention for duping celebrities and politicians into promoting fictitious and absurd campaigns.
 In 2000, Grade invited Morris to make a final special.

-Sharon Lockyer and Feona Attwood writing for Popular Communication highlights the context in which the special was made, explaining that from the late 1990s British media developed a profuse interest in predatory paedophiles.
+Sharon Lockyer and Feona Attwood writing for Popular Communication highlight the context in which the special was made, explaining that from the late 1990s British media developed a profuse interest in predatory paedophiles.
 After the abduction and murder of 7-year-old Sarah Payne in 2000, the newspaper News of the World ran a "Name and Shame" campaign publishing the name and location of convicted child sex offenders.
-It resulted in violent vigilante protests and innocent people mistakenly targeted, such as a paediatrician being confused for a paedophile.
-Although the veracity of this story is disputed.
+It resulted in violent vigilante protests and innocent people mistakenly targeted, such as a paediatrician being confused for a paedophile; the veracity of this story is disputed however.
 Television documentaries were also made, such as Dispatches: Paedophiles in 2001.
 In production, childhood photos provided by production team members were used as photographs of children that appear throughout the programme.
 The context for their use was explained under written consent.

 In one sequence that was discarded, Morris would dress up in a top hat and horse riding gear and inhale helium, obtained for the scene at the last moment with great effort, and go door-to-door in a Balham neighbourhood informing people that a paedophile who wore strange clothes and spoke with a squeaky voice had moved into the area.

-The six-episode series aired again in 2001 in a planned lead-up to the special, but the transmission date for the special was reported to be delayed on July 5 due to sensitivities concerning the disappearance of schoolgirl Bunmi Shagaya and disappearance of 15-year-old schoolgirl Danielle Jones in June.
-The special aired on July 26, 2001 at 10:35 pm on Channel 4 and S4C.
+The six-episode series aired again in 2001 in a planned lead-up to the special, but the transmission date for the special was reported to be delayed on July 5 due to sensitivities concerning the disappearance of schoolgirl Bunmi Shagaya and the disappearance of 15-year-old schoolgirl Danielle Jones in June.
+The special aired on 26 July 2001 at 10:35 pm on Channel 4 and S4C.
 Channel 4 carried forward the high viewership of Big Brother that aired prior, and before the programme an announcer warned, "Now on 4, a Brass Eye Special which takes an uncompromising look at the subject of paedophilia.
-This programme contains scenes which some viewers might find disturbing".
+This programme contains scenes which some viewers might find disturbing."
 The special is 27 minutes long.